cgibsonmm/dom-quotes/README.md

 # js-dom-quotes
 ## Set up

-1. Clone this repo and `cd js-dom-quotes`
+1. Clone this repo and `cd js-dom-quotes-lab`
-- Open the index page in your browser: `chrome index.html`
+1. Open the index page in your browser: `chrome index.html`
-- Open Chrome's developer tools: <kbd>command + option + j</kbd>
+1. Open Chrome's developer tools: <kbd>command + option + j</kbd>
-- Select and inspect the "elements" from top ribbon
+1. Select and inspect the "elements" from top ribbon

 ## Exercise

 This is an exercise in finding elements on the page (in the DOM).